 Optimizing the forming phase means tackling the hurdle presented by the lack of knowledge, of one’s team members and the project at hand, during this stage.
-Daily Standup meetings are part of the Lean and Agile culture (you can check out the main differences between them here).
+Daily Stand-Up meetings are part of the Lean and Agile culture (you can check out the main differences between Kanban and Scrum here).
 The meetings are a great way to get to know your colleagues’ responsibilities and are held every morning for no more than 15 minutes during which every member shares his or her activities during the previous day and their plans for today.

 Visualizing workflow within the team is another great way to shorten the transition from forming to storming.
 Using a physical Kanban board or digital Kanban board tools are options to be considered for this purpose.
 Your projects are laid out on the boards and all of the tasks your team members are working on can be found in the In Progress column.
 Furthermore, using the board, the manager can clearly distinguish the difference in performance of the individual members and assist where needed.

 In the storming phase, a manager’s ability to anticipate reasons for a potential argument and work around them is extremely valuable.
 For example, at Kanbanize, we organize weekly KPI meetings at which we report the performance and impact of the team for the past week.
 During those meetings, we discuss potential setbacks and ideas on how to make each process more effective.
 This practice can help any team in settling their differences and give the manager a clear idea of how the new team is collaborating.
 It will boost the sharing culture and put your team in the high-speed lane towards the norming phase.